 Date Approved: Dec 6, 2018

 Ducks Unlimited Canada (DUC) and the Greenbelt Foundation are partnering to support the installation of a naturalized stormwater management system in a new development site in the Greater Golden Horseshoe.
 This system, which will take the form of a naturalized pond, will mimic a natural asset by becoming a fully-functioning ecosystem that filters and stores stormwater, prevents flooding, and provides important habitat and greenspace.
 DUC is currently in the process of establishing partnerships with a suitable municipality and developer to demonstrate this technology for other new and existing developments.

 The naturalized pond will mimic a natural asset by becoming a fully-functioning ecosystem that filters and stores stormwater, prevents flooding, and provides important habitat and greenspace.

-DUC draws on 80 years of knowledge and experience of installing and managing wetlands across Canada.
-Since 2002, DUC have successfully implemented and maintained over 90 naturalized stormwater management ponds (SWMP) across Canada.
-Though it will vary from site to site, in Winnipeg, this has drastically reduced maintenance costs for the City.
-Traditional wet ponds would cost the city $10k/ha vs $2.1k/ha annually for a naturalized SWMP design.
-These naturalized designs improve water quality, allows for low to no maintenance, provide natural aesthetics, provide a great range of design options, deter urban geese, and are economically viable with potentially significant cost savings.
+Ducks Unlimited Canada draws on 80 years of experience installing and managing wetlands across Canada.
+Since 2002, DUC has successfully implemented and maintained over 90 naturalized stormwater management ponds (SWMP).
+Though they vary from site to site, in Winnipeg for example, this technology has drastically reduced maintenance costs for the City.
+Traditional wet ponds have costed the city $10k/ha annually.
+The naturalized stormwater management model costs only $2.1k/ha annually.